francescoimmorlano/paper-review/README.md

 ```

-The full version will be run by training the DNNs on the 22 ESMs simulations for SSP2-4.5, 3-7.0, and 5-8.5 scenarios. \
+The full version will be run by training the DNNs on the 22 ESMs simulations for SSPs 2-4.5, 3-7.0, and 5-8.5. \
 In this case, the following variables in `variables.py` must be set to:
 * `demo_download = False`
 * `demo_no_download = False`

 Now, the scripts should be executed in the following order:
-1. `First_Training.py` to train an individual DNN on one of the 22 ESMs simulation for the SSP2-4.5, 3-7.0, and 5-8.5 scenarios.
+1. `First_Training.py` to train an individual DNN on one of the 22 ESMs simulation for the SSPs 2-4.5, 3-7.0, and 5-8.5.
 A total of 66 DNNs will be trained, each with the same architecture.
 The results will be saved in `root/Experiments/First_Training/First_Training_[date-time]`.
 2. `Transfer_learning_simulations.py` to load the pre-trained DNNs and transfer learn them on the ESMs simulations according to the LOO-CV procedure.
 The variable `FIRST_TRAINING_DIRECTORY` in `Transfer_learning_simulations.py` should be set to the directory name related to the first training (i.e. `FIRST_TRAINING_DIRECTORY = First_Training_[date-time]`).
 This is necessary to load the pre-trained models.
 The variable `exclude_family_members` in `variables.py`should be set `True` if the ESMs based on the same atmospheric model as the take-out ESM must be excluded in each iteration of the LOO-CV procedure.
 The results will be saved in `root/Experiments/Transfer_Learning_on_Simulations/Transfer_learning_[date-time]/Shuffle_[number]`.
 The `Shuffle_[number]` corresponds to an iteration of the LOO-CV approach.
 3. `Transfer_learning_observations.py` to load the pre-trained DNNs and transfer learn them on the BEST observative data.
-The variable `FIRST_TRAINING_DIRECTORY` in `Transfer_learning_simulations.py` should be set to the directory name of the first training (i.e. `FIRST_TRAINING_DIRECTORY = First_Training_[date-time]`).
+The variable `FIRST_TRAINING_DIRECTORY` in `Transfer_learning_observations.py` should be set to the directory name of the first training (i.e. `FIRST_TRAINING_DIRECTORY = First_Training_[date-time]`).
 This is necessary to load the pre-trained models.
 The results will be saved in `root/Experiments/Transfer_Learning_on_Observations/Transfer_learning_obs_[date-time]`.

 The models resulting from transfer learning on BEST observative data and used to predict temperature values up to 2098 can be downloaded from <a href="https://huggingface.co/francesco-immorlano/Transferring-climate-change-knowledge-models/tree/main">Hugging Face</a>